neoforged/governance/inactivity_policy.md

 ### What this document is

 This document is:
- * Intended to outline the procedure to prunning inactive Neoforged team members with minimal disagreements.
+ * Intended to outline the procedure to pruning inactive Neoforged team members with minimal disagreements.

 ### What this document is not